Jeff Purvis: Winston Cup Series

 In 1994, Finch picked up sponsorship for the No. 51 from Country Time, and Purvis raced in the Chevy for six races, replacing original driver Neil Bonnett, who was killed in a practice accident for the Daytona 500.
 His best finish of the year came in his first start of 1994.
 At Atlanta, Purvis finished 21st.
-However, at Michigan, Purvis was able to break his best start record, with a 13th place start in the race.
+However, at Michigan, Purvis was able to break his best start record, with a thirteenth place start in the race.
 In the fall race at Michigan, Purvis made the race with T.W.
 Taylor's No. 02 Ford.
 He started that race in 23rd and finished 28th.

 Finch once again found sponsorship from Jackaroo BBQ Sauces for the renumbered No. 44 Chevy.
 Purvis raced six races again for Finch in 1995.
-They struggled, and the best finish for Finch and Purvis was a 29th at Talladega, though once again he set a personal best qualifying effort of 12th.
+They struggled, and the best finish for Finch and Purvis was a 29th at Talladega, though once again he set a personal best qualifying effort of twelfth.
 In the fall Atlanta race, Purvis drove for Rick Hendrick and the No. 58 Leukemia Society Chevy at Atlanta, finishing 26th, his best finish of the year.

 Despite only racing four races for Finch in 1996, the No. 44 MCA Records Chevy had their best season effort.
-In the 1996 Daytona 500, Purvis increased his best career finish to 12th place, where it stands today.
-He also earned two top-10 qualifying efforts in 1996, the better being his best career start of sixth at the Pepsi 400.
+In the 1996 Daytona 500, Purvis increased his best career finish to twelfth place, where it stands today.
+He also earned two top-ten qualifying efforts in 1996, the better being his best career start of sixth at the Pepsi 400.

 In 1997, with Purvis driving for himself in the Busch Series, he drove his No. 12 Chevy into three races.
 He mustered only a 37th, 38th and 39th in those efforts, but did start eighth for the fall race at Charlotte.

 After a three-year absence from the elite division of NASCAR, Purvis returned for his final season in 2001.
 Purvis was able to make four races in the No. 51 owned by Finch, who bought Fords from Bill Elliott Racing.
-He started in the top-20 for three of the four races, but his best finish of the year was a 34th in the No. 51 Subway Ford at Talladega.
+He started in the top-twenty for three of the four races, but his best finish of the year was a 34th in the No. 51 Subway Ford at Talladega.